CHAPTER 6: KNOWLEDGE

 These, though are not foundational, but instead depend on another web of beliefs related to them, which includes these:

 Given the liabilities of both foundationalism and coherentism, many contemporary philosophers hold a third position called reliabilism: justified beliefs are those that are the result of a reliable process, such as a reliable memory process or a reliable perception process.
-It’s like how we depend on a reliable clock to tell us what time it is.
+It is sometimes called an “external” theory of justification since it depends on factors external to the believer’s understanding.
+It is like how we depend on a reliable clock to tell us what time it is.
 As long as we have confidence in the clock mechanism itself, then that’s all we need in order to trust the time that it tells us.
 We don’t have to inspect the internal gears of the clock and see how they relate to the movement of the clock’s hands.
 Similarly, to justify my beliefs, I don’t need to inspect how each belief connects with surrounding beliefs that are beneath them or next to them; I just trust the reliability of my mental process that gives me the belief.
 If my memory process is on the whole reliable, then I’m justified in my belief that I ate cornflakes this morning for breakfast.
 If my perceptual process is on the whole reliable, then I’m justified in my belief that my car is white.
-That is, I am justified in believing that my care is white since I’m not delusional or mentally impaired in any other way that might compromise the reliability of my perceptions.
+By contrast, unreliable processes might be if I believed my car was white because of mere wishful thinking, or through ESP, or from indoctrination by the Society for the Advancement of White Cars.
 What matters is the reliability of the larger processes upon which my beliefs rest, not my other beliefs that border them.
 According to reliabilism, the fault with both foundationalism and coherentism is that they rely too much on introspection: presumably, with our mind’s eye, we can see the strength of our specific beliefs and how they gain support from other beliefs that are connected to them (either like bricks in a wall or strands in a web).
 But, says the reliabilist, this approach places too much confidence in our ability to internally witness the connections between our specific beliefs.
-Introspection, we’ve seen, is notoriously unreliable, and our standards of justification should not depend on what our mysterious mind’s eye internally perceives, but, instead, upon more external standards and mental processes that we know are reliable through our life experiences.
-I am justified in believing that I ate cornflakes for breakfast because that’s what I remember, and I trust my memory since it is a reliable process of supplying me with information about the past.
+Introspection, we have seen, is notoriously unreliable, and our standards of justification should not depend on what our mysterious mind’s eye internally perceives, but, instead, upon more external standards and mental processes that we know are reliable through our life experiences.
+I am justified in believing that I ate cornflakes for breakfast because that is what I remember, and I trust my memory since it is a reliable process of supplying me with information about the past.

 Reliabilism is an appealing theory since it dispenses with the untrustworthy mechanism of introspection and has us place our confidence in our normally reliable mental processes.
-In ordinary situations, such as justifying that my car is white, reliabilism may work just fine.
-But in extraordinary situations, such as police investigations, mental health examinations, investigative reporting, historical documentation, and theological or political debates, a simple appeal to the reliability of our mental processes may not be good enough.
-We may be forced into investigating how our convictions rest upon other beliefs, and those upon still more beliefs.
+In ordinary situations, such as justifying that my car is white, reliabilism may work just fine, since I can just rely on the trustworthiness of my normal perceptual process.
+But there is a problem with reliabilism in extraordinary situations.
+If I am an eye witness to a crime, how can I tell for sure what I really saw?
+If I am having a mental health examination, how can I tell whether my behavior is rational or irrational?
+If I am documenting an historical event in my life, how can I tell whether it is accurate?
+If I am engaged in a theological or political debate, how can I tell whether my convictions are valid?
+Simple appeal to the reliability of my mental processes may not be good enough.
+In these situations what is at issue is the very structure of my belief system, and I am forced to investigate how my convictions rest upon other beliefs, and those upon still more beliefs.
 It thus may not be that easy to set aside either foundationalist or coherentist approaches to justification.

 Our initial reactions to relativism are usually negative.
 “The truth is the truth,” I might say, “and it shouldn’t make any difference what my individual conceptual framework is.
 Some conceptual frameworks are simply wrong, and others may be a little closer to the truth.”
 But is relativism really so bad that it warrants this negative reaction?